vnagpal25/Data_Structures_Algorithms/program2/bonus/README.md

 - src/heapsort.cc
 - inc/functions.h
 - input.txt
+- bin/ (directory)

-Second, type "make clean", press enter,  then "make heapsort" then enter into the command line.
+Second, type "make clean", press enter,  then "make" or "make heapsort" then enter into the command line.

 Third, type "./heapsort" into the command line